cowboysdude/Under_Cabinet/README.md

 7810mA which converts to 7.8Amps or round up ...
 8 amps.
 NOW figuring my microcontroller uses 2.4 mA... that's 0.0024Amps.
 Do some adding...that means I need a power supply that supplies 8.0024Amps.
-When doing this you also need to figure in 15 to 20% more amps just in case... which leads me to needing at min a 10Amp power supply.
-I would suggest you get a 15A or 20A.
+When doing this you also need to figure in 15 to 20% more amps just in case... which leads me to needing at min a 5v 10Amp power supply.
+I would suggest you get a 5v 15A or 5v 20A.
+The reason I didn't use a brick power supply is because there is no adjust for voltage where the metal box variety does have a voltage adjustment on them!

 ## Issues
 At present none but then I built this to use in my home.
 BUT...
 I did run into one problem.